SuperMegaGiperProger/EasyMaps/README.md

 # EasyMaps

 **Easy Maps** is an offline desktop application for Windows written in Delphi.
-It helps you to calculate the shortiest way between several(<= 25) points on a map and optimize points order.
+It helps you to calculate the shortest way between several(<= 25) points on a map and optimize points order.
 Maps are stored in text format.
 There are 2 movement types: by foot and by car.
-The app allows you to choose start or end point or optimize it (usefull for couriers), set point order or optimize it.
+The app allows you to choose start or end point or optimize it (useful for couriers), set point order or optimize it.

 *The app was run in [wine](http://www.winehq.org/) during the development period.*